livgomes/Week03-HW/Readme.md

 ### 4. Issues

 This week was a great week, I really enjoyed making my webpage and I did not come accross too many difficulties following the assignment this week, however the it did take me a few tries determining how to make my webpage live.
 This was due to the fact that I had forgotten to add the backslash after adding my project name to the URL.
 Another issue I came across was remembering how to add my repository to GitHub, however this was also very quickly solved.

+### Future Work

+This is going to be extremly helpful for my future work in this class, as I now feel like I have some of the very important basics that are necessary to working with HTML and coding.
+I am so excited to continue on with this class.
+Looking forward to making more Webpages!!